EntelectChallenge/2020-Overdrive/starter-bots/README.md

 ## Building the Docker Containers

 This year all bots will run within their own docker containers.
-To faciliate this, the submission of a new language for the tournament will also require a docker container that will support the running and compiling of the language.
+To facilitate this, the submission of a new language for the tournament will also require a docker container that will support the running and compiling of the language.

 ### More detailed information to follow shortly.
+Currently refer to the 2019 readme for some general guidance.

 Once your starter bot and docker container has been created.
 Create a pull request on github with the starter bot as well as the relevant docker container.
-If you require any assistance building the continers please feel free to contact us at challenge@entelect.co.za.
+If you require any assistance building the containers please feel free to contact us at challenge@entelect.co.za.